-This is a beautiful traditional vintage rug from the High Atlas Mountains, handmade by the tribes of the Ait Ouaouzguite tribal confederation circa 1970.
+This is an unusual vintage rug from the Jbel Siroua region, handmade by the Ait Tamassine tribe, part of the Ait Ouaouzguite tribal confederation.
 It boasts a symmetrical pattern of distinct Berber symbols on a field of natural dark brown undyed lustrous wool, highlighted with grey, dusky pink and muted orange tones.
 The border is also in a muted orange tone.
 This rug would be a wonderful centrepiece in a lounge or dining room.
-It is totally unique in its design and is in excellent condition.
+It is totally unique in its design and is in very good vintage condition.

 I love the symmetrical tribal pattern on this more formal rug.
 The fact that it has so few colours means it’s very versatile and would just fit in nicely with a neutral colour scheme."

 - Circa 1970

 - 2.60 m x 1.40 m / 8' 6" x 4' 7"